Free Kitchen Hacks eBook

 • Drain your tofu and press it with a tofu press or by placing it between a clean, large kitchen towel and placing something heavy on top from 5-10 minutes (the longer the better).

-• To a large pot over high heat, add sesame oil, minced garlic, and sliced shitake mushrooms.
+• To a large pot over high heat, add oil, minced garlic, and sliced shiitake mushrooms.
 Sautee for about 5 minutes until the juices start to release from the mushrooms and the garlic is fragrant.

-• Add the vegetable broth, Tamari, white miso paste, red curry paste, and ground ginger and whisk until smooth.
-Bring the broth to a boil.
+• Add the vegetable broth, soy sauce, red curry paste, and rice vinegar and stir to combine.
+Bring the broth to a low boil.

 • Rinse your eggs under cold water and use a sieve or kitchen skimmer to slowly lower the eggs into the boiling broth.
-Boil the eggs for 7 minutes.
+Boil the eggs for 6½ minutes for the perfect soft boil (or 9 minutes for hard boiled).
+Half cover the pot.

-• Add the ramen noodles to the broth and cook until tender (there should be directions on the noodle packaging—usually 2-3 minutes).
-Add sriracha to taste.
+• When ready to serve your ramen, add the noodles to the boiling broth and cook until tender (there should be directions on the noodle packaging—usually 2-3 minutes).

 Pro Tips